alex-blair/apis-101/README.md

    ## Deeper Dive

-If you want to try out some of the other API requests in `src/index.js`, you'll need to do a bit more setup:
+If you want to try out some of the other API requests in `src`, you'll need to do a bit more setup:
  1. Find out where `youtube-nodejs-quickstart.json` has been saved locally and add a copy of it to your project file.
 Rename it `youtube_token.json` in your project.
     - *Tip:* You can see where `youtube-nodejs-quickstart.json` was saved by logging `TOKEN_PATH` i.e. add the following line to `quickstart.js`: